08Aristodemus24/chronic-disease-analyses/notes.md

 * however switching to the root user is not enough as we need to work with the airflow user itself which does not have access to the /root/Downloads/ directory

+* `rm -r /path/to/dir/*` to remove all files in a directory but not the directory itself
+* `mkdir: cannot create directory ‘seluser’: Permission denied` and maybe this implies that downloads using regular usre (airflow) are restricuted
+* need to figure out a way to grant permissions to airflow user as root user during the building of dockerfile

 # Questions:
 * how to fill in missing values?